simran-singh-1902/iou_tracker/README.md

 Features
 The IOU Tracker includes the following features:

-Users can be created and deleted.
+Users can be created and listed down.
-IOUs can be created and deleted between users.
+IOUs can be created.
 The application calculates the balance for each user, which is the difference between the amount owed to them and the amount they owe to others.

 Installation
 To install and run the IOU Tracker, follow these steps: